elbb/elbb-dev-environment/README.md

 ./dobi.sh dev-environment-concourse-stop
 ```

-When the environment is started, a local folder for the git server and docker volumes for concourse database, MinIO and docker registry are created and used by these services.
+When the environment is started, docker volumes for concourse database, MinIO and docker registry are created and used by these services.
 This has the advantage, that the history is kept after a restart of the concourse environment.

 To set a concourse environment to the default state, this can also be done with dobi.